rust-lang/book/src/ch04-01-what-is-ownership.md

 - Ownership can be transferred by moves, which happen on assignments and function calls.
 - Heap data can only be accessed through its current owner, not a previous owner.

 In this explanation, we have repeatedly emphasized not just _how_ Rust's safeguards work, but _why_ they avoid undefined behavior.
 When you get an error message from the Rust compiler, it's easy to get frustrated if you don't understand why Rust is complaining.
-Hopefully the models of memory and ownership we describe here will help you in the future with interpreting Rust's error messages and designing more Rustic APIs.
+Hopefully the models of memory and ownership we describe here will help you in the future with interpreting Rust's error messages and with designing more Rustic APIs.

+[^boxed-data-structures]: These data structures don't use the literal `Box` type.
+For example, `String` is implemented with `Vec`, and `Vec` is implemented with [`RawVec`](https://doc.rust-lang.org/nomicon/vec/vec-raw.html) rather than `Box`.
+But types like `RawVec` are still box-like: they own memory in the heap.